AdobeDocs/campaign-standard.en/help/administration/using/organizational-units.md

 1. Follow the same procedures to create the second template assigned to the previously created Geometrixx Clothes organizational unit.

-The user assigned to the Standard User and Geometrixx Clothes groups will be able to see both templates.
-Because of the hierarchical structure of the organizational units, he will have read and write access to the template linked to the Geometrixx Clothes unit and only read-only access to the template linked to the Geometrixx unit.
+Users assigned to the **Standard User** and **Geometrixx Clothes** groups will be able to see both templates.
+Because of the hierarchical structure of the organizational units, they will have read and write access to the template linked to the Geometrixx Clothes unit and only read-only access to the template linked to the Geometrixx unit.

 ![](assets/manage_units_7.png)

-Since the Geometrixx Clothes unit is a child unit of Geometrixx, the following message appears when the user tries to modify the Geometrixx template:
+Since the Geometrixx Clothes unit is a child unit of Geometrixx, the following message appears when users try to modify the Geometrixx template:

 ![](assets/manage_units_8.png)

 Organizational units can restrict the access to different features such as profiles.
-For example, if our Geometrixx Clothes user access the **[!UICONTROL Profiles]** tab, he will be able to fully access and modify the profiles with the Geometrixx Clothes organizational unit.
+For example, if our Geometrixx Clothes users access the **[!UICONTROL Profiles]** tab, they will be able to fully access and modify the profiles with the Geometrixx Clothes organizational unit.

-Whereas the profiles with the Geometrixx organizational unit will be read only, the following error will appear if our user tries to modify one profile: **[!UICONTROL You do not have the rights needed to modify the 'profile' resource of ID]**.
+Whereas the profiles with the Geometrixx organizational unit will be read only, the following error will appear if users try to modify one profile: **[!UICONTROL You do not have the rights needed to modify the 'profile' resource of ID]**.

 ![](assets/manage_units_10.png)